rocky-linux/wiki.rockylinux.org/docs/rocky/packagekit.md

 The package you are searching for is not available in Rocky Linux.
 There are a few reasons why this could be:

 * We cannot include software that is encumbered by software patents
-* We cannot include software that is not in the Base OS (you are encouraged to use EPEL and SIGs)
+* We cannot include software that is not in the Base OS (you are encouraged to use EPEL and Special Interest Group repositories)
 * In the case of a SIG, we cannot package proprietary software.
 * Perhaps someone has not packaged it yet to be included in a SIG.